-By Rohan Manuel, Chief Information Officer, Hendry
+By Rohan Manuel, CIO, Hendry

 The buzzword of the day is cloud.
 As most of you will know what we call cloud today, is really centralised computing.
 This is not a new technology but one of the oldest principals in IT for delivering a rich suite of services to staffs or clients who are separated by distance and geography.
 IT leaders, when implementing a new cloud environment or transitioning from an existing to new, much of our focus is often expended on the technology itself and selecting providers who provide the best product to meet the business requirements at the lowest cost.
 These are important elements to get right.
 However after numerous transitions and transformations, what I have found is that there are many other elements that also need to be considered.
 My top three elements in addition to the technical and cost aspects to get right are as follows.

 The reason why this is so important is due to two factors.
 They are

 If you consider what a cloud model entails from an IT perspective.
 Traditional IT departments are divesting themselves of infrastructure and handing over the founding blocks of their environment to someone else to manage.
 With this goes an element of control that is replaced with an SLA agreement, associated legal contracts and in some cases a dashboard from the service provider.
 In good times, this may suffice.
 However when an issue occurs and you are managing the expectations of Directors or Boards, having someone within the providers infrastructure who you can call upon to champion your issue from the provider side is of great benefit.